 When it comes to evaluating investments, advisors at Piershale use both fundamental and technical methods of analysis.
 While advisors invest client assets by taking advantage of both long-term trading and short-term trading, their primary investment strategy is the "Advance and Protect" strategy.
-This seeks to preserve wealth over the long term, while capturing gains from advancing markets.
+This tactical approach to investing seeks to preserve wealth over the long term, while capturing gains from advancing markets.

-Next up on our Barrington list is Carter Financial Group, a relatively young firm.
-Carter works almost exclusively with individual clients.
+Carter Financial Group works almost exclusively with individual clients.
 Of these individuals, the majority do not have a high net worth.
 However, it still works with a solid handful of high-net-worth individuals.
 Institutional clients at the firm include a small number of charitable organizations.

 Carter doesn't have a minimum account size requirement.
 It is a fee-based firm, though.
-This means that advisors can receive commissions for the sale of financial products.
+This means that advisors can receive commissions for the sale of financial products from third parties, on top of the fees that advisory clients pay.
 This is a potential conflict of interest, but the firm is a fiduciary and is legally obligated to act in the best interests of clients at all times.

 Carter Financial Group Background

-Carter Financial Group was founded in 2019, so it's on the younger side.
-It has been in business since then.
-While it was originally registered on the state level, it swapped that registration out for an SEC registration in mid 2020.
+Carter Financial Group was founded in 2019, making it the youngest firm on our list.
+While it was originally registered at the state level, Carter swapped that registration out for an SEC registration in mid-2020.
 Kevin Carter is the firm's sole principal owner.

 Carter provides its clients with both investment management services and financial planning services.
 Most of the firm's assets are managed on a discretionary basis.